 Newburyport, MA 01950

-The Board of the Donald & Kim Jurney Traveling Fellowship program is delighted to announce that Martin Dimitrov of Chandler, Arizona has been selected as the 2017 recipient of the Jurney Traveling Fellowship.
-We wish him our heartfelt congratulations and look forward to his updates from his travels in Spain.
+The Board of the Donald & Kim Jurney Traveling Fellowship program is delighted to announce that Spencer Simmons of Tempe, Arizona has been selected as the 2018 recipient of the Jurney Traveling Fellowship.
+We wish him our heartfelt congratulations and look forward to his updates from his travels.

 Please look for the 2019 Fellowship application to open in the near future.